 Evening: At leisure.
 Prepare for check-out and transfer tomorrow.

 Activity note: Today's lunch will be in a restaurant with no elevators, only stairs.
 The drive to Washington DC is about 140 miles, approximately 3 hours.
 Walking up to 1 mile.

 Breakfast: Hotel buffet.

 Morning: We’ll check out of the hotel and take our motorcoach for an expert led field trip to explore the Museum of the American Revolution in the heart of historic Philadelphia, two blocks from Independence Hall.
-Opening in April 2017.
+The museum opened in April 2017.
 The museum’s impressive collection includes thousands of objects and historic artifacts such as the first newspaper printing to the Declaration of Independence; George Washington’s original tent, headquarters flag, and camp cups; works of art; diaries, manuscripts, and printed works; American, French, and British arms; and much more.
 A state-of-the-art theater presents an interactive experience tracing the period before and during the war, concluding with America’s victory and the challenges of building a new nation.

 Dinner: At the hotel, we’ll have a plated and served set meal with coffee, tea, water; other beverages available for purchase.

 Evening: We’ll be joined by a guest speaker for a lecture about military sociology.
 We will learn about the relationship of the institution to the society that it serves.

 Activity note: Getting on/off a motorcoach; tram service at Arlington National Cemetery; walking up to 1 mile.